rdeneau/shopfoo/README.md

 # Shopfoo

 Shopfoo is a full-stack web app.
-It is a demo project showcasing the [Safe Clean Architecture](https://rdeneau.gitbook.io/safe-clean-architecture)—a term I coined—with domain workflows based on pseudo algebraic effects.
+It is a demo project showcasing the [Safe Clean Architecture](https://rdeneau.gitbook.io/safe-clean-architecture)—a term I coined.

 > 😉 The name **Shopfoo** is a reference to the [chop suey](https://en.wikipedia.org/wiki/Chop_suey) dish and the [song](https://en.wikipedia.org/wiki/Chop_Suey!) by System of a Down.